Your feedback to us

 The Head of Department, Professor Jeremy Smith, is also happy to hear thoughts from students regarding all operations within the Department.
 You may reach him via email: Jeremy.Smith@warwick.ac.uk or via his PA, Gill Gudger: G.E.Gudger@warwick.ac.uk

 We strive to offer you the best possible experience and it is your feedback that will enable us to continually improve.
+The University actively encourages feedback on all aspects of the student experience.

 In the Autumn and Spring Terms you will be asked to fill in an online evaluation questionnaire for each Economics module that you take.
 This gives you the opportunity to express your views on various aspects of the module and all responses are anonymous.
 Feedback is most useful when it is provided in a considered and thoughtful way.
 The Autumn and Spring Term online module evaluation also form two of your Monitoring Points.